decodingml/llm-twin-course/README.md

 11. [Build a scalable RAG ingestion pipeline using 74.3% less code](https://medium.com/decodingml/build-a-scalable-rag-ingestion-pipeline-using-74-3-less-code-ac50095100d6)
 12. Refactoring the 4 Advanced RAG Algorithms using Superlinked

+## Install & Usage

+To understand how to install and run the LLM Twin code, go to the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document.

+> [!NOTE]
+> Even though you can run everything solely using the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document, we recommend that you read the articles to understand the LLM Twin system and design choices fully.

+### Bonus Superlinked series

+The bonus Superlinked series has an extra dedicated [README](https://github.com/decodingml/llm-twin-course/blob/main/6-bonus-superlinked-rag/README.md) that you can access under the [6-bonus-superlinked-rag](https://github.com/decodingml/llm-twin-course/tree/main/6-bonus-superlinked-rag) directory.

+Here we explain all the changes made to the code to run it with the improved RAG layer powered by [Superlinked](https://rebrand.ly/superlinked-github).

 ## Meet your teachers!

 The course is created under the [Decoding ML](https://decodingml.substack.com/) umbrella by:

 <table>